-- 1. Construction of a 0.083-acre area of temporary water diversion - 2.
-Construction of falsework and debris catching structure for bridge demolition - 3.
+- 1. Construction of a 0.38-acre area of temporary water diversion - 2.
+Construction of falsework and debris catching structure for bridge demolition - Falsework would require installation of four to ten steel H-piles or steel pipe piles per day using an impact hammer, each pile would require 100-200 strikes. - 3.
 Removal of debris catching structure and placement of falsework for bridge construction - 4.
-Construction of western bridge portion - Concrete abutments above OHWM - o Cast-in-place clear span superstructure - 5.
+Construction of western bridge portion - Concrete abutments above OHWM - Cast-in-place clear span superstructure - 5.
 Removal of falsework and all water diversion materials using equipment located outside of the stream bank

-Stage 2 construction will focus on the eastern half of the ramp bridge and includes all of the same methods and techniques as stage 1.
-Following the aforementioned steps, a partial fill cofferdam would be used to isolate the former bridge piers.
-The cofferdam would be constructed of gravel bags with an impermeable layer.
-Approximately 5 cubic yards of existing concrete column and 5 cubic yards of surrounding earthen material would be removed below existing grade within the channel to achieve 3 feet of below-grade structure removal.
-After removal of the portions of buried structure, the holes would be backfilled with approximately 10 cubic yards of earthen material, topped with clean spawning sized gravel, and the cofferdam would be removed.
+In stage 2, the old bridge would be removed and the second half (eastern lanes) of the new bridge would be constructed.
+The same stream diversion methods and debris catchment techniques would be used for stage 2.
+In addition, approximately 5 cubic yards of existing concrete column and 5 cubic yards of surrounding earthen material would be removed below existing grade within the channel to achieve 3 feet of below-grade structure removal.
+After removal of the portions of buried structure, the holes would be backfilled with approximately 10 cubic yards of earthen material, topped with clean spawning sized gravel, and the cofferdam would be removed

-Based on the Project scope, approximately 0.035 acre of riparian habitat would be removed to allow for access to the construction site.
-The riparian removal sites are divided into six discontiguous locations.
-Revegetation of grasses would occur onsite for erosion control.
-Caltrans proposes to purchase mitigation credits at a 2:1 ratio from a NMFS-approved bank for temporary impacts to riparian vegetation along Miners Ravine.
+Based on the Project scope, approximately 0.24 acre of riparian habitat would be removed to allow for access to the construction site.
+Roots and trunks of existing riparian would be left intact where possible.
+Revegetation of grasses would occur onsite using native regionally appropriate seed.